vercel/next.js/docs/api-reference/next/future/image.md

 A callback function that is invoked when the image is loaded.

-Note that the load event might occur before client-side hydration completes, so this callback might not be invoked in that case.
+Note that the load event might occur before the placeholder is removed and the image is fully decoded.

 Instead, use [`onLoadingComplete`](#onloadingcomplete).

 ### onError

 A callback function that is invoked if the image fails to load.

-Note that the error might occur before client-side hydration completes, so this callback might not be invoked in that case.

 ### loading